AadityaKachhadiya/hybrid-solar-battery-rl/README.md

 ## Overview
 This project implements and evaluates a hybrid Reinforcement Learning (RL) and Linear Regression (LR) forecast-based controller for solar battery scheduling.
-The goal is to improve solar energy utilization and minimize grid energy dependence in solar-plus-storage systems using real-world data from an operational solar plant in India.
+The goal is to improve solar energy utilization and minimize grid energy dependence in solar-plus-storage systems by developing a controller that optimizes battery charging and discharging using real-world data from an operational solar plant in India.

 ---